Compare the Best Music for Business

 First, you must know that using personal accounts like Spotify or Apple Music in your business is illegal.
 Those services are only licensed for personal use.
 In fact, playing them in a commercial space breaks copyright law.

 Consequently, this can expose your business to large fines.
-These fines can start at $750 per song.
+These fines can start at $750 per song — see real cases and what they cost businesses like yours.

 A proper music for business provider solves this whole problem.
 These services pay all the complex licensing fees for you.
 As a result, you get a 100% legal, ad-free music library.
 You can finally play music with complete peace of mind.